 If Two Step Authentication is enabled for your Gmail Account, then the Less Secure Apps settings will not be available and you won’t be able to send emails using your Gmail Password.

-Thus, in such scenario, you will need to generate App Password for your Gmail Account using the following link.
+Thus, in such scenario, you will need to generate App Password for your Gmail Account.

 5. Application Location